 NOTE: This review WILL contain several major spoilers to this film.
 I cannot avoid this, in order to discuss what I liked about the film.
 I don’t think knowing these spoilers would necessarily lessen the enjoyment of the film to a first-time viewer, but if you haven’t seen it continue to read at your own risk.

 I have been a fan of Will Smith for, it seems, most of my life.
-I recall being a teenager when he began his rap career, as part of the duo, DJ Jazzy Jeff & The Fresh Prince, and I enjoyed his storytelling rhymes.
-Then I saw his slow move into acting, with The Fresh Prince of Bel-Air, which I watch mostly during the first couple of seasons, but not much after that.
+I was a teenager when he began his rap career, as part of the duo, DJ Jazzy Jeff & The Fresh Prince, and I enjoyed his storytelling rhymes.
+Then I saw his slow move into acting, with The Fresh Prince of Bel-Air, which I also enjoyed watching.

 I also skipped Seven Pounds when it came out, didn’t really know what it was about it.
 Then I did catch that halfway through on TV last weekend, and then watched a later showing from the beginning.
 And, as I type this, I just finished watching it again.